muhenge/Klab-blog-app/README.md

 - Home page for user Sign up/log in
 - User articles list
 - User article page
+- <strong>Go to thumb folder on the root of this project to see the UI suggestion, follow the flow from 1 to 3</strong>

-> N.B: Although the front-end is not our main purpose, it must be signficant any library or vanilla css as you want, but not spending to much time on it
+> N.B: Although the front-end is not our main purpose, it has to be signficant, you can use any library or vanilla CSS.

 ## App auth

-- Authenticated Users can view all articles,
+- Authenticated User can view all users,
-- Authenticated Users can visit other users' articles
+- Authenticated User can visit other users' articles

-- An unauthenticated user can only visit the home page

-- An unauthenticated user attempting to another page is redirected to the home page with an alert.
+- Unauthenticated User tyring to visit unthourized pages should be redirected to the homepage with an alert.